In the coming days we will have the first important events and news on European Territorial Cooperation 2021-2027. Let’s find out together

 Territorial Cooperation programs involve a very broad set of sectors, cover all Italian regions, and are both a source of funding close to people and territories and an important factor in their international openness.

-For this reason, they represent a particularly attractive opportunity for all actors in the area, associations, organizations, institutions and businesses.
-All that remains is to seize it: the process of setting programs is ongoing, but we will keep you updated.
+For this reason, they represent a particularly interesting opportunity for all local organisations, associations, institutions and companies.
+All that remains is to seize it: the process of defining the programs is ongoing, but we will keep you updated.
 Keep following us!